lshapz/scheduler/README.md

           ?? should the app warn about clopenings / overtime or is that the boss's job manually?

-      d) will soon: offer to offers to finalize schedule once all 14 shifts are filled
+      d) will soon: offer to finalize schedule once all 14 shifts are filled

         i) will displays complete_schedule